SDG 1 - Strategic Initiatives

 We also have an Institutional Special Bursary Program to help students from low-income families participate in post-secondary education on a part-time basis.

-Western offers supports to students to ensure they have access to education and resources, including partnering with World University Service of Canada to provide education to refugees through the Student Refugee Program.
-Many of our initiatives are open to students from low-income countries, including international students.
+Western offers Student Supports and Financial Support to ensure students from low-income countries have access to education and resources.
+Western partners with World University Service of Canada to provide education to refugees through the Student Refugee Program.
+Many of our initiatives are open to international students.

 Financial Supports